-Justification of benchmark:
+Justification of Benchmark:

-The composition and methodology of the benchmarks is such that, it is most suited for comparing performance of the quant Value Fund.
+The Nifty Financial Services Index is designed to reflect the behaviour and performance of the Indian financial market which includes banks, financial institutions, housing finance, insurance companies and other financial services companies.
+The composition and methodology of the benchmark is such that, it is most suited for comparing the performance of quant BFSI Fund.